StegoMailo/Steganography-Notebook/README.md

 # Steganography-Notebook

-Steganography notebook that contains the basis of the steganography work
+This is the notebook that contains the basis of how the steganography that was used in this project was formed and used.